What is the Situational Judgement Test and how much does it cost?

 The PTCAS application opens in June of each year, 14 months in advance of our start date.
 We operate a rolling admissions process.
 October 1st is the soft deadline for applications to the program, with applications closing in January.

 What degree do I need to enter the DPT program?

-Successful applicants need a baccalaureate degree from an accredited college or university.
+Applicants are required to have a bachelor’s degree in any field of study from an accredited college or university.